-Making an effective VSL will require you to first understand your customers and what their pain points are.
-Once you know this, you can follow this basic layout to accurately convey the value of your product and/or service to them.
+Making an effective VSL will require you to first understand your customers and their pain points.
+Once you know this, you can write out a script and record it yourself, or hire a freelancer to record a video for you on Fiverr.

 1. Explain the problem